What Is Marketing Automation?

 Marketing automation is here to stay.

-Its benefits have been widely realized by marketers, but there are still a significant number of SMBs who are underutilizing (or not utilizing at all) the capabilities of automation in their marketing efforts.
+Marketers have observed its benefit, but there are still a significant number of SMBs who are underutilizing (or not utilizing at all) the capabilities of automation in their marketing efforts.

-For companies that are unsure of where they stand, it may be wise to invest in a marketing audit in order to access where they’re at.
+For companies that are unsure of where they stand, it may be wise to invest in a marketing audit to get a better sense of how they should plan their strategy.

-In any case, the advantages of marketing automation are clear and businesses should seriously consider whether they’re taking full advantage of what it has to offer.
+In any case, the advantages of enterprise marketing automation are clear, and businesses should seriously consider whether they’re taking full advantage of what it has to offer.

 Head over to our free webinar, Creating a Paid Media Strategy That Works, to learn how to choose the best forms of media, your audience, and how to monitor campaign performance.